 on your tod, informal, on your own, all alone

-Like many lovely British phrases, we have the creativity of Cockney Rhyming slang to thank here.
+Like many lovely British English phrases, we have the creativity of Cockney Rhyming slang to thank here.
 Originally “On one’s Tod Sloane”, it uses the classic device of taking a (formerly) famous celebrity and using their name for humorous effect.
 The highlight of this story is Tod Sloane himself, who began life in poverty as a street urchin, found fame and fortune as a jockey and lived the high life with plenty of women and fast cars, before falling spectacularly from grace and dying in solitude and ignominy.

 muller verb, to beat or thrash, to decisively defeat or outplay

 I suspect this is another predominantly British item of slang, used in phrases such as “He properly mullered that”, to describe someone hitting a nail so hard they may have broken it.
 The etymology here is far from clear, with the most likely source being simply the verb to mull, relating to mill, meaning to powder or pulverise something.
 My husband recalls the word being used at Unilever’s Flora margarine factory in the 1990s and he was convinced it had something to do with German footballer Gerd Müller.
 Wiktionary describes this possibility as “phonologically improbable”.
 Personally, I can’t see the problem from a phonological perspective – the surname seems to share sufficient pronunciation characteristics to make it a potential source.
 More problematic is that the word seems to have been in use before Müller was firing in goals in the late 1960s and early 1970s.
 I wonder if this pre-existing usage may have been reinforced by Müller’s fame and scoring ability.
 At any rate, it makes for a more interesting story, worthy of bookending this excursion into random etymological rabbit holes.